Commencement 2026

 Graduates report to the Convention Center and check in at the North Lobby- Level 1.
 You will be directed to your preparation and line-up area from there.

-Program Staff will prepare all School of Health and Rehabilitation Sciences and School of Healthcare Leadership graduates for the lineup in room 205ABC.
+Program Staff will prepare all School of Rehabilitation Sciences graduates for the lineup in room 205ABC.
 Please make sure that you have your Grad Pass from the Marching Order system available as that QR code will trigger the system to read your name as you cross the stage.
 Your program staff will review the seating and stage instructions with you.
 Please follow the directions of your program staff.

 sharp